EnzeZY/NY-Outdoor-Sites/README.md

 ## Data
 The dataset used in this application consists of two point GeoJson data and one polygon GeoJson data.

 * Accessible Outdoor Recreation Destinations data.
-It was collected from NYS clearing house, containing accessible recreation sites throughout New York State that are owned, maintained or jointly managed by provide by NYS Dept. of Environmental Conservation (DEC).
+It was collected from [NYS Clearing House](http://gis.ny.gov/gisdata/inventories/details.cfm?DSID=1201), containing accessible recreation sites throughout New York State that are owned, maintained or jointly managed by provide by NYS Dept. of Environmental Conservation (DEC).

 * Point of Interest data.
-It was collected from NYS clearing house also provided by DEC.
+It was collected from NYS Clearing House also provided by DEC.
 It consist of Point data locating and differentiating assets on state lands.
 Assets represented as point features are man-made items, which require periodic maintenance or inspection.
 Examples include: custodial, asset, lean-to, parking lot, leanto, pit privy, campsite, trail structure, parking, primitive site, fire tower, scenic vista, picnic site, day use area, and others.

 * NY County-level Census data: collected from US Census bureau.